maksimgm/engineering_blog/what_is_homebrew?.md

 Updating Your Git Using Homebrew
 ===

 An outdated version of Git can leave users vulnerable to security breaches, due to outdated software.
-That is why it is a good idea to update your Git.
+Therefore, it is a good idea to update your Git.

 #### Check your version of Git